Which Bread Machine Cycle is Best for Wholegrain Spelt?

 Have you ever wondered which bread machine cycle is best for wholegrain spelt?
 Does it make any difference whether you use the specifically designed wholemeal setting, or can you make great spelt loaves using the rapid option?
-Here I take a look at what works best using wholegrain spelt flour.
+In this post, I troubleshoot problems to find the best possible cycle for wholegrain spelt.Â

 When using my bread machine to make loaves, I always noticed that the tops were a little sunken.
 I honestly didn’t pay too much attention to it, as they tasted great, and I thought the issue was perhaps just wholemeal spelt flour.

 Then I got to thinking about why, and decided to see if playing around with my bread machine’s cycles might produce a different outcome.
-So, I tested the same recipe several times, using both the wholemeal flour setting and the rapid cycle, to see what would happen.
+So, I tested the same recipe several times, using both the wholemeal flour setting and the rapid cycle, to see what would happen.Â

 What’s the difference between wholemeal, wholewheat and wholegrain?